-One cup of this casserole can give you about 520 calories, 295 of which comes from fat.
+One cup of this casserole can give you about 520 calories, 295 of which come from fat.

-This casserole makes for a complete meal by serving this with a light salad like our arugula strawberry salad and a meat main course.
-Spuds go well with ham, bacon, and beef.
+This casserole makes for a complete meal by serving it with a light salad, like our arugula strawberry salad.
+Also, spuds go well with ham, bacon, fish, and beef.
 So, any dish that gives so much flavor can be balanced with this casserole.

 How to store this dish?

 Once it is properly cooled, secure the casserole with a cover and refrigerate for 3 to 5 days.
 Also, you can freeze it.
 Typically, frozen food can keep up to 3 months as long as properly stored.

 Simply pop it in the oven again, preheated at 350˚F, for about 200 minutes, or until completely warm and bubbly.

 - Potato Gratin

 - Scalloped Potatoes